jorabada/SRL-uecmp-sticky-mpls/README.md

-# SRL lab demonstrating Unequal ECMP, combined ECMP and resilient hashing
+# SRL lab demonstrating Unequal ECMP, combined ECMP, IP Aliasing and resilient hashing

 This lab demonstrates the following features simultaneously on SXR and DNX platforms:
 - Unequal ECMP for EVPN IFL routes